 It was considered to be an improvement on energy consumption compared to existing technologies and, as stated in the amendment: “The total negative environmental, health and consumer safety impacts caused by substitution of cadmium-based quantum dots in display applications where quantum dots are used are likely to outweigh the total environmental, health and consumer safety benefits thereof.”
-(The exemption will expire in 2019 and no renewal has been requested.)
+(Exemption renewal was requested in 2018.)

 All exemptions are marked with an expiration date and reviewed at least every four years.
 During the established exemption periods, industry experts are required to test potential replacement substances.

 If a suitable replacement hasn’t been discovered by the expiration date, an extension can be applied for.
 If the extension is rejected, there will be a 12 to 18 month grace period before the substance use in question is considered non-compliant.

 One of the biggest shakeups to the status quo is how RoHS has affected the ubiquitous use of lead soldering found in products like circuit boards, cable wires, lighting fixtures, etc..

 Because finding alternatives to lead soldering would mean drastically altering production techniques--alternative materials generally require much higher temperatures for secure connection--a good many of the RoHS exemptions focused on this aspect of EEE production.